platformio/platformio-docs/boards/atmelavr/sanguino_atmega644p_8m.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-Sanguino ATmega644P or ATmega644PA (8 MHz) has on-board debug probe and **IS READY** for debugging.
-You don't need to use/buy external debug probe.
+Sanguino ATmega644P or ATmega644PA (8 MHz) does not have on-board debug probe and **IS NOT READY** for debugging.
+You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1